 As of January 14, 2016 — all surrogacy arrangements in Mexico will have to comply with specific requirements, including the approval from the “Secretaría de salud del estado” (Health Regulations Department of the State).

-Our legal team has obtained a Resolution from the Mexican Court to be able to register the child born as biological through our CARE Mexico services available to Singles, Married Heterosexual Couples, and Same-Sex Couples on a trial basis.
+Our legal team has obtained a Resolution from the Mexican Court to be able to register the child born as biological through our services available to Singles, Married Heterosexual Couples, and Same-Sex Couples on a trial basis.

-IF you are already under contract with CARE Mexico as of January 13, 2016, this law change does not affect your journey going forward.
+IF you are already under contract with CARE as of January 13, 2016, this law change does not affect your journey going forward.
 Our team will continue to be with you step by step — from your first visits to Puerto Vallarta to the birth of your baby — and most importantly, your travels back home.

-The CARE Mexico team and our reproductive attorney will work closely with you to ensure that you entirely understand the laws of Surrogacy in Mexico and — help you through the legal process of bringing your baby home in a timely manner.
+Our team and our reproductive attorney will work closely with you to ensure that you entirely understand the laws of Surrogacy in Mexico and — help you through the legal process of bringing your baby home in a timely manner.